What music is CD Baby sending to Facebook?

 The World!
 Much like YouTube Content ID, we will monetize all music delivered to Facebook worldwide.

-What if I find a Facebook page that has my music on it, but I didn’t create it.
+What if I find a Facebook page that i believe is replicating a music listening experience?

-Facebook is not looking to enable people or companies to create their own music listening experience on the platform through these licenses.
+Facebook is not looking to enable users to create their own music listening experience on the platform through these licenses.
 If you find a Facebook profile/page that is uploading videos in a manner that attempts to create a music listening experience, please let us know by submitting a request using our Help Center link with the subject as “Facebook Music Listening Experience.”